FreddyVRetro/ISA-PicoMEM/README.md

 **- Memory emulation with 16Kb Address granularity:**
   > 128Kb of RAM can be emulated from the Pi Pico internal RAM with No Wait State.
   > We can emulate the whole 1Mb of RAM address space from the PSRAM.
-(With 6 Wait Stated minimum added)
+(With 4-5 Wait States added)
-  > EMS Emulation of Up to 6/7 Mb.
-(Only 4Mb for the moment as using the LoTech EMS Driver)
+  > 4MB of EMS Emulation .
   > Memory emulation is used to add 4Kb of "Private" memory for the PicoMEM BIOS Usage.
-  > 4Kb of RAM is also added for disk access (Or other) 512b only is used for the moment.
+  > PicoMEM Disks data transfer done via the emulated Memory.

 - **ROM Emulation** for its internal BIOS and custom ROM loaded from the MicroSD.
 (Custom ROM not implemented yet)<br />
   The Board has its own BIOS, used to automatically detect/Extend/Configure the RAM emulation and select Floppy/Disk images.
 - **Floppy and Disk** "emulation" from .img files stored in uSD through FasFs and DosBOX int13h emulation code.<br />
   Emulate 2 Floppy and 4 Disk (80h to 83h), Disk up to 4Gb (More later)
 - **USB Mouse** support through a USB OTC Adapter.
 (Micro USB to USB A or USB Hub)
-- **POST Code** on Rev 1.1 and 1.11 (Port 80 Display in Hexa) through this device : https://www.sparkfun.com/products/16916
+- **POST Code** (Port 80 Display in Hexa) via the QwiiC connector: https://www.sparkfun.com/products/16916
-- **ne2000 network card** emulation via Wifi is working on boards with a PicoW.
+- **ne2000 network card** emulation via Wifi (Pico W PicoMEM only)
 - **USB Joystick** for PS4 and Xinput controllers.
 - **Adlib** using a PCM5102 I2S module.
 - **NEW: CMS/Game Blaster and Tandy** sound chip are now supported.